An Overview of Important New Research on Taiwan's International Legal Position -

 It is my hope that that Committee could launch an investigation into the true facts of Taiwan's international legal position, now that this new research has become available.

-Thank you and best wishes for the Holidays.
+Thank you and best wishes for your future success.

 -- Attachment --